 Smooth surfaces are easier to apply the vinyl to, as opposed to rough or rocky surfaces.
 If your concrete has a highly texturized surface, then you will have to use vinyl that is specifically designed for those types of surfaces, such as Graphic Film for textured surfaces.
 However, for concrete, it’s recommended you always use heavy-duty vinyl.

 If it’s installed correctly, wall vinyl can give a very nice aesthetic to any room.
-They are cheap, too, and can be found on Amazon for as low as $6.98, depending on which design and how much you want.
+They are quite cheap, too, and can be found on Amazon in many different designs.

 - Smooth out the concrete with sanding tools.
 Make sure there is no peeling paint or any other imperfections on the surface.